funkonaut/funkonaut.github.io/_posts/1113-01-01-prusa-slicer.md

 - Determine that the model size fits on your print bed (max for MK3s is 250 by 210 by 210).
 Run: `prusa-slicer-console.exe --info [./my_model.stl]]`
 <br><br><br>

-## Adding or creating a new config file in the GUI
+## Adding or Creating a New Config File in the GUI
 - Set your slicer config (probably best to keep infill default at 20% and just use command line flags to override it)
 - Export config from prusa slicer GUI (file > export config or ctrl + e) and name it as `[layer-height]_[material]_[printer-name]_[supports/no-supports]`
 <br><br><br>